amitkumarsaw/Object-Oriented-Programming-OOP/README.md

 ```
 You must have heard the word `PLUEPRINT` while studying classes, let's what it is with the help of above example,

 As you can see in the above example we made a class `introduction` with some methods.
-Now we need to think that example in a wwider way.
+Now we need to think that example in a wider level.
 Suppose that code is being used in a company and we need to print name and age of 100s of employees, we have already created a plueprint of the print statements and now we just need to make an instance and call the methods of the class for different employees with their names and age as parameters,
 ```python
 intro.print_name("Amit")
 intro.print_age(20)